tengu-team/layer-sojobo/docs/tengu.md

 ## **/tengu/controllers** <a name="controllers"></a>
 #### **Request type**: GET
 * **Description**:
-  Returns all the information of all the controllers, models, applications, machines, units and users the user has access to.
+  Returns a list of all the controllers the user has access to.
 * **Required headers**:
   - api-key
   - Content-Type:application/json